ROS-Aerial/aerial_robotic_landscape/README.md

 This is the start of the aerial robotics landscape!
 Let the information gathering... begin!

-This following list has been compiled during the startup meeting of this workgroup:
+The following list has been compiled during the startup meeting of this workgroup:

 * [Autonomy stacks for UAVs](aerial_autonomy_stacks.md)
 * Non-Autonomy Packages for UAVs